Human Security and Humanitarian Response: Increasing Effectiveness and Accountability in the Age of Complex Emergencies 2014

 “Natural” disasters and political unrest pose chronic threats to human security.
 Separately or together, they turn citizens into refugees, stretch government capacity, and, increasingly, spark instability and conflict.
-This institute will convene an interdisciplinary and international group of academics and practitioners to develop better understandings of the underlying political, social, and environmental factors that affect human security.
-Topics will include the effectiveness of existing welfare systems in different regions; best practices in humanitarian assistance; and the politics of compassion in disaster and conflict zones.
-Discussions will focus in particular on the ethical issues that arise at the intersection of human security and humanitarian assistance; rights-based approaches to humanitarian relief; and the potential of new technologies to transform humanitarian response.
+This institute convened an interdisciplinary and international group of academics and practitioners to develop better understandings of the underlying political, social, and environmental factors that affect human security.
+Topics included the effectiveness of existing welfare systems in different regions; best practices in humanitarian assistance; and the politics of compassion in disaster and conflict zones.
+Discussions focused in particular on the ethical issues that arise at the intersection of human security and humanitarian assistance; rights-based approaches to humanitarian relief; and the potential of new technologies to transform humanitarian response.